Stuck indoors and there’s not a lot of room to swing a cat let alone a kettlebell?

 Fit balls, Slam balls, wall balls and medicine balls

-Yep, there is a lot of balls.
+Yep, there are a lot of balls.

 There is the fit ball or Swiss ball much favored by students of Pilates is also good for core strength and improving balance.
 They can add an extra layer of benefit to your home workout.